 Natural and man-made disasters can all lead to SHTF.
 Read our SHTF article in the recommended reading to learn more.

 I don’t suggest building a bunch of emergency kits and buying a lot of gear before you have a basic level of food and water stored for your family.
-If you have the money to trow at prepping then feel free to buy gear and emergency kits at the same time as you’re putting together food and water storage.
+If you have the money to throw at prepping then feel free to buy gear and emergency kits at the same time as you’re putting together food and water storage.
 If not, then focus on food and water first!

 Bug Out Bags